probabl-ai/skore/sphinx/reference/report/estimator_report.rst

 Inspection
 ----------

-The `inspection` accessor helps you to evaluate the importance of the features used to train your estimator.
+The `inspection` accessor helps you inspect your model by e.g. evaluating the importance of the features in your model.

 .. autosummary::
     :toctree: ../api/